jah-26603/aurora/README.md

 models.

 METHODOLOGY
 There are currently two different data processing approaches to isolating the northern aurora.
+Both processes utilize basic physical phenomenon to constrain multiple different conditions (vauge I know).
+The current implementation being developed relies on basic computer vision and unsupervised learning techniques.
+An example of a run through the algorithm shows complete detection of the aurora on the dayside of the globe (even we can't see it).